Origin of name:

 She is seen quite regularly – she was seen on 36 days in 2017, 58 days in 2018 and 67 days in 2020 even with reduced research due to COVID.

-Her mum is Babarrang, and her father is probably Vincent (one of the stars of the book “Koala Clancy of the You Yangs”) She has three siblings that we know of – a joey born in 2013, Djadja born in 2015 and Burun born in 2017 and little Karrborr, born 2019.
+Her mum is Babarrang, and her father is probably Vincent (one of the stars of the book “Koala Clancy of the You Yangs”) She has three siblings that we know of – a joey born in 2013, Djadja born in 2015, Burun born in 2017 and little Karrborr, born 2019.

-Ngardang has three joeys herself – Wurdi (m) born in 2016; Lakorra (f) born in 2017, Bunyip (m) born in 2018 and new joey Winjku (f) born in 2019 and Kallama (m) born in 2020.
+Ngardang has four joeys herself – Wurdi (m) born in 2016; Lakorra (f) born in 2017, Bunyip (m) born in 2018 and new joey Winjku (f) born in 2019 and Kallama (m) born in 2020.
 Wurdi and Bunyip were probably sired by Clancy, Lakorra was probably sired by Winberry and Winjku’s father is probably Gulkurguli.